maciejpedzich/maciejpedzich-old/README.md

 YP  YP  YP YP   YP  `Y88P' Y888888P Y88888P Y8888P       88      Y88888P Y8888D' d88888P Y888888P  `Y88P' YP   YP
 </pre>

-Maciej is a 15-years-old high school student from Kielce, Poland, and he wants to become a full-stack web developer in the future.
+Maciej is a 15-years-old high school student from Kielce, Poland, but also a full-stack web developer.
 He believes, that by being creative and by cooperating with others, you can achieve success.
 When not coding, he's probably watching an F1 race or playing retro video games.

 <details>
   <summary>Skills</summary>